aitorzip/PyTorch-SRGAN/README.md

 It is deeply based on __Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network__ paper published by the Twitter team (https://arxiv.org/abs/1609.04802) but I replaced activations by Swish (https://arxiv.org/abs/1710.05941)

-Experiments are being done with the CIFAR-100 dataset, due to computational limitations, but I hope to use larger images later on.
+You can start training out-of-the-box with the CIFAR-10 or CIFAR-100 datasets, to emulate the paper results however, you will need to download and clean the ImageNet dataset yourself.
+Results and weights are provided for the ImageNet dataset.

 Contributions are welcome!